vanillatyy1/20_Credit-risk-classification/README.md

 **Good Accuracy and Precision:**

 The logistic regression model achieved an accuracy of 99%, with perfect precision for healthy loans and good precision for high-risk loans.
-This indicates the model’s high reliability in correctly classifying loan statuses.

 **Model Improvement:**